kanouche/VPN_DETECTION/README.md

 For this project, we agreed on developing the two main following features:

      - Connection-based features : The window here is X number of connections preceding the current netflow.

      - Time-based features : The window here is X minutes (or seconds) preceding the current netflow timestamp.

+     Refer to Sprint 7 in [Sprints and Planning](https://github.com/kanouche/VPN_DETECTION/wiki/Sprints-and-Planning)